rocky-linux/wiki.rockylinux.org/docs/contributing/git.md

 Account Services helps the Rocky Enterprise Software Foundation keep track of contributors as well as the projects that they work on.
-This agreement goes over the RESF Git Service (Gitea) and the Rocky Linux GitLab instance, as well as their overall usage and what is expected for contributors.
+This agreement goes over the RESF Git Service (Forgejo) and the Rocky Linux GitLab instance, as well as their overall usage and what is expected for contributors.

 We require that contributors of Rocky (RESF) accept the following agreement, as